Essay : The 1980s and ’90s at Land Rover

-1982-1994 were turbulent years at Land Rover, and ultimately saw the company grow massively.
-Here’s the view of a man in the engineering department…
+The years of 1982-1994 were turbulent years at Land Rover, and ultimately saw the company grow massively.
+Here’s the view of a man in the Engineering Department…

-By now, Jim Callaghan was getting fed up with Ryder and his efforts at the NEB – and his failure to get BL working again forced the PM to sack him.
-Michael Edwardes took over and ended up heading up the entire BL organisation.
-At a stroke he tore-up the Ryder Engineering proposals, and created a smaller more streamlined operation called BL Technology, again, with Spen King at the helm, based at – of all the places – Gaydon.
+By now, Jim Callaghan was getting fed up with Ryder and his efforts at the NEB – and his failure to get British Leyland working again forced the PM to sack him.
+Michael Edwardes took over and ended up heading up the entire British Leyland organisation.
+At a stroke he tore-up the Ryder Engineering proposals, and created a smaller, more streamlined operation called BL Technology, again, with Spen King at the helm, based at – of all the places – Gaydon.

-Back to Land Rover.
-Following the Edwardes re-organisation of 1980, it was decided that a separate Company should be set up, to complement the cars division (at the time, called the Light-Medium division), and it was named Land Rover Ltd. Headed up by Mike Hodgkinson, its headquarters were at Lode Lane Solihull.
+Back to Land Rover, and following the Edwardes re-organisation of 1980, it was decided that a separate company should be set up, to complement the cars division (at the time, called the Light-Medium Division), and it was named Land Rover Limited.
+Headed up by Mike Hodgkinson, its headquarters were at Lode Lane, Solihull.
 Headed up by David Andrews it was now part of the massive Leyland Bus & Truck Division.
 Our area of Engineers was allocated to Land Rover.

-Land Rover and Austin-Morrs were still very much separate entities at the time, though.
-Whereas we were based in Solihull, Austin Morris (Light-Medium) had based its Engineering department at the discarded Triumph plant at Canley, and it seemed little information flowed between the two.
+Land Rover and Austin-Morris were still very much separate entities at the time, though.
+Whereas we were based in Solihull, Austin Morris (Light-Medium) had based its Engineering Department at the discarded Triumph plant at Canley, and it seemed little information flowed between the two.
 Cars were – at the time – headed up by Harold Musgrove and Joe Farnham from Chrysler headed up the Engineering team.

 Updating the original Landie